-Data Gaps Identified by Synthesis of North Coast Water/Land Use Plans

-While there is a substantial amount of planning and watershed information available for the North Coast, the region lacks complete coverage.
-Many very thorough watershed-specific assessments have been conducted; however, the entire region can benefit from additional and enhanced existing conditions reports and analyses.
+Data Gaps Identified by Synthesis of North Coast Water/Land Use Plans watershed-specific assessments have been conducted; however, the entire region can benefit from additional and enhanced existing conditions reports and analyses.
 In general, coastal and populated areas contain more plans and programs than sparsely populated and inland areas.
 Locations or subjects around which there is controversy, for example the Klamath basin or the Potter Valley diversion of water from the Eel to the Russian River, typically generate a greater number of studies and planning documents than less contentious areas.